Thunisoft-BrianLi/Thunisoft-BrianLi.github.io/_pages/cv.md

 ======
   I am now a third year PhD student in [THUIR group](http://www.thuir.cn/), [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/) in Tsinghua University, Beijing, China.
 My supervisor is Prof. [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).
 My major research interests are in Legal Search Technologies.
 I am dedicated to research and application of legal artificial intelligence, one of the first few to apply knowledge graph technology to the law tech field.

 Work Experience
 ======
-* 2016-present Deputy General Manager/Chief Technology Officer, Beijing Huayu Yuandian Information Service Co., Ltd.;
+* 2016 - present, Deputy General Manager/Chief Technology Officer, Beijing Huayu Yuandian Information Service Co., Ltd.;

-* 2003-2016 Senior Researcher/Technical Expert, Research Institute, Beijing Huayu Information Technology Co., Ltd.
+* 2003 - 2016, Senior Researcher/Technical Expert, Research Institute, Beijing Huayu Information Technology Co., Ltd.

 Title
 ======
 * Professorate Senior Engineer;

 * Member of the Language and Knowledge Computing Committee of the Chinese Information Processing Society of China;

 * Member of National Information Technology Standardization Member of the Artificial Intelligence Subcommittee of the Technical Committee;

 * Researcher at the Intelligent Information Acquisition Research Center of the Institute of Artificial Intelligence, Tsinghua University;

 Research Projects:
 ======